shadowscion/Woody/README.md

 # Woody
 Turn props into... wood!

+# Description
-Really it just makes them damageable and spawns gibs when they are broken.
+Wood wars is cool but there aren't enough wood props, this tool just makes any prop damageable and spawns gibs where and when they are destroyed or removed.